 Invitation to Play: Felt Tree and Leaves

 Lucy has been SO anxious to get our our fall themed children’s books.
-One of her favorites (and mine actually) is The Little Yellow Leaf.
-Such a cute story about friendship!
-The story inspired me to set up this invitation to play from felt.
-This invitation promotes creative play, language development, and fine motor skills.
+One of her favorites (and mine actually) is The Little Yellow Leaf by Carin Berger.
+It’s such a cute story about friendship!
+This popular children’s book inspired me to set up this invitation to play using felt.
+(This post contains affiliate links.)